Moreno98/hmd_project/README.md

     |    └── test_stories.yml         [yaml file containing the test stories for evaluation]
     |
-    ├── alexa_connector.py            [python file for connecting Rasa to the custom Alexa skill] ├── config.yml                    [yaml file containing the configuration of Rasa] ├── credentials.yml               [yaml file describes the credentials for Rasa x usage] ├── domain.yml                    [yaml file containing the domain information for Rasa]
+    ├── alexa_connector.py            [python file for connecting Rasa to the custom Alexa skill] ├── apl_document.json             [this is an APL document which is used by Alexa to interpret the response from alexa_connector, see below for further details]
+    ├── config.yml                    [yaml file containing the configuration of Rasa] ├── credentials.yml               [yaml file describes the credentials for Rasa x usage] ├── domain.yml                    [yaml file containing the domain information for Rasa]